hongweilibran/BraSyn_tutorial/README.md

      --paired --netG sit --netD n_layers --n_layers_D 1 \
      --batch_size 1 --gpu_ids 0
 ```
-**Note**: the minimum GPU memory requirement is 24GB and the training time is about 28 hours on a single 4090 RTX GPU.
+**Note**: The minimum GPU memory requirement is 24GB, and the training time is about 28 hours on a single 4090 RTX GPU.
-After the training, you are able to view Structural Similarity (SSIM) Index and Peak Signal-to-Noise Ratio (PSNR)  metric in the output.
+After the training, you are able to view the Structural Similarity (SSIM) Index and Peak Signal-to-Noise Ratio (PSNR)  metric in the output.
 SSIM indicates the structural similarity, such as tissue similarity in our case here.
 As for the segmentation (Dice) score, we have discussed it in [inference](#inference).
 You are also welcome to include other metrics in your own research.

  ## Citation
- Please cite our work, if you find this tutorial is somehow useful.
+ Please cite our work if you find this tutorial useful.
 ```
 @misc{li2023brain,
       title={The Brain Tumor Segmentation (BraTS) Challenge 2023: Brain MR Image Synthesis for Tumor Segmentation (BraSyn)},